 It is said that the city was designed and built after the Buddhist Dharma Chakra

 (the wheel of righteousness).
-It is surrounded by four big stupas- one at each corner of its cardinal points.
-These monuments are said to have been built by the Indian Emperor Ashoka when he came to Kathmandu Valley on his pilgrimage tour some 22,50 years ago.
+It is surrounded by four big stupas- each of the four main stupas in cardinal points.
+It is believed that these monuments were built by the Indian Emperor Ashoka when he came to Kathmandu Valley on his pilgrimage tour some 22,50 years ago.
 When we look at the shape and size of these stupas, in many ways they seem to breathe their antiquity in a real remote past.
 It is interesting to note that there are more than 1,200 Buddhist monuments of various shapes and sizes scattered in and around this city alone.
-However, the most important monumental center of this city is, of course, Patan Durbar square, which to our great delight has been recognized by UNESCO as a World Heritage Site.
+However, the most important monumental center of this city is, of course, Patan Durbar square, which has been recognized by UNESCO as a World Heritage Site.

 A British traveler precibal London was highly impressed by the sight of this beautiful square wrote way back in 1928 ‘As an ensemble, the Durbar in Patan probably remains the most picturesque collection of buildings that have been set up in so small a place by the piety of oriental man”.

-In fact, patent Durbar r square is the only monumental area in all three cities of Kathmandu Valley that still outstands with its most magnificent architectural splendor and unique artistic beauty.
+In fact, Patan Durbar Square is the only monumental area among all three cities of Kathmandu Valley that still outstands with its rich architectural splendor and unique artistic beauty.
 Patan, in its long chequered history, has undergone many sociopolitical upheavals.
 Even so, this lovely little city seems to have fairly well preserved its glorious cultural heritage and the history of its finest craftsmanship.

-Lalitpur said to have founded by King Veer Deva in 299 A.D. has many old names such as Yala, Yupagram, Lalitpatan, and Mangal.
-Several historical records plus many other legends also indicate that Patan is the oldest of all three cities of Kathmandu Valley.
+In 299 A.D, Lalitpur said to be have founded by King Veer Deva and has its many old names such as Yala, Yupagram, Lalitpatan, and Mangal.
+According to several historical records plus many other legends also indicate that Patan is the oldest of all three cities of Kathmandu Valley.

 - Patan Durbar Square